 Artists who drew Civil War battles and life in camp made the conflict visible to a public before photographs could be printed in newspapers or magazines.

 Pickett's Charge was an infantry attack that became the climax of the Battle of Gettysburg.

 Five reasons why the Battle of Gettysburg mattered.

-The basic facts one should know about Thomas Jefferson, third president of the United States and author of the Declaration of Independence.
+The facts one should know about Grover Cleveland, 22nd president of the United States.

-The basic facts one should know about George Washington, military hero and first president of the United States.
+The basic facts one should know about Benjamin Harrison, 23rd president of the United States.

 The Cardiff Giant was one of the famous and popular hoaxes of the 19th Century.
 Thousands flocked to see the peculiar "petrified giant" discovered on a New York farm.

 The Battle of Antietam, the bloodiest day of the Civil War.